Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under - January 6

 Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Ohio State vs. Indiana matchup.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Ohio State vs. Indiana matchup in this article.

 Ohio State vs. Indiana Game Info